 Biden would expand credits for families caring for children and elderly relatives, first-time homebuyers, and people who purchase electric vehicles.

-The new president would expand the Child Tax Credit for 2021 (and longer, if needed) amounting to up to $3,000 per child aged 6 to 17 and up to $3,600 for children under 6.
+The president would expand the Child Tax Credit for 2021 (and longer, if needed), amounting to up to $3,000 per child ages 6 to 17 and up to $3,600 for children under 6.
 He would also raise the Child and Dependent Care Tax Credit from a maximum of $3,000 to up to $16,000 per family with multiple dependents.